sankhaKarunasekara/ULKA_Project/README.md

 # ULKA_Project
 main belt asteroid finding campaign by IASC

-## Structure
+## Project Structure

 ### PS2 folders
 each folder statring with ps2 is a set of images we recieved. inside the folder there are images and the palaminary reports submitted by each member of the group.

+## Reports_Palimanary
+If ps2 images yet to be committed to the reposotory, please upload your MPC report files to this folder. under following format,

+<imagesetname>_<yourname>.txt
+exapmple: ps2-20181101_3_set020_pulasthi.txt

-### Staging_Reports
+### Reports_Staging
 MPC reports that are currenlty processing in order to submit.

-## Submitted_Reports
+## Reports_Submitted
 MPC reports already submitted for the evaluation.